bitsofcotton/ddpmopt/README.md

 We can use some feature quantity based transforms we can get them by machine learning converted into tan Ax form.
 In such case, we use vectorized input image x, y:=tan Ax for feature quantities, weight them by \[x, y\] or only predict the {y} stream, then, invert x=f(y).
 This matches our senses on viewing the image.

-Instead of them, we use pqredg for whole image context with each pixel prediction.
-So this means output is all of the outer coverable contexts traced prediction.
-However, the prediction dimension is the matter for this.

-Also, adding bump map into one of a color in the picture isn't improves output enough, this is because it's only some alpha in R^1 adding and balancing on whole picture context.
-To do such bump map extension, we should input picture01.ppm picture01-bump.ppm ... stream instead of the original stream with doubled variable dimensions of predictors.

-# Tips on adding continuity
-We can add some of the continuity by ddpmopt c command, this is pseudo volume curvature using determinant of jacobian.
-However, this isn't get enough improved output.

-This is also to add some of the continuity into input context.

 # Tips around relation to bitsofcotton/masp, bitsofcotton/specific
 We can use bitsofcotton/masp detecting such feature quantities.